Planar Graphs & Euler's Formula

 Dual Graphs and the Bridge to Higher Dimensions

-A planar embedding reveals not only the graph itself but also a dual structure that interchanges vertices and faces.
+We return to the plane embedding itself.
+A planar embedding reveals not only the graph \(G\) but also a dual structure that interchanges vertices and faces — a perspective that opens the door to higher-dimensional generalizations.
 This duality is a recurring motif in mathematics — from dual spaces in functional analysis to Poincaré duality in algebraic topology.
 Here, we see its combinatorial incarnation.

 The Dual Graph